mtulio/flask-complex-sample/README.md

 }
 ```

-* run the sample job
+4. You can run a sample job by running the `http` command on this link: `http://localhost:5000/run`

 ```
 $ http http://localhost:5000/run